Varna derby

 The Varna derby (Варненско дерби) is a football rivalry between the two most successful and popular clubs in Varna, Bulgaria: Cherno More Varna and Spartak Varna.
 The rivalry is one of the most heated and passionate in Bulgarian football.

 Overview

 The matches between Cherno More and Spartak have a long history, dating back to the early 20th century.
 The two teams have had a number of intense encounters, especially in the Bulgarian First League.
 The derby is known for its passionate fanbases, with both sets of supporters having a strong following in Varna and across Bulgaria.
 The matches are typically high in intensity and often play a significant role in the league standings.

 Summary of results

-As of the midle of the season 2025-26.
+As of end of season 2025–26.